GluuFederation/docs-clustermgr-prod/docs/source/backupupgrade/index.md

 # Backing Up and Upgrading Cluster Manager

 ## Backup and Restore
-**Cluster Manager** keeps all data under `~/.clustermgr4`, so it is ehough to keep somehere to backup.
+**Cluster Manager** keeps all data under `~/.clustermgr4`, so it is enough to keep somehere to backup.
 So, for backup Cluster Manager:

 ```
 # cd ~